josephklause-401-advanced-javascript/data-structures-and-algorithms/challenges/tree/README.md

 postOrder: parent after children

 In order to check if those methods work, i need an add function, so I am just combining both classes into one!

+Visit each node of a tree at each level before going to the next level

 ## Solution